shomykohai/quest-system/docs/api/quest_manager.md

 ### Methods

-NOTE: Some methods has changed between Quest System 1.x and 2.x.<br>
+NOTE: Some methods have changed between QuestSystem 1.x and 2.x.<br>
-If you are using Quest System 1.x, please refer to the [Migration Guide to v2]() to know which methods have changed.
+If you are using QuestSystem 1.x, please refer to the [Migration Guide to v2]() to know which methods have changed.

 | Name | Return Type |
 | ---- | ----------- |